Alpine holidays with dogs

-Peak Retreats features a number of dog-friendly chalets or apartments in the French Alps during the summer that accept dogs.
+Peak Retreats features a number of chalets and apartments in the French Alps during the summer that welcome well-behaved dogs.
 Please see individual summer accommodation pages for pricing.

 If you are travelling with one dog :